 Official high school or adult high school transcripts must be sent to Forsyth Tech directly from the high school or adult high school attended, or submitted electronically from an approved provider.
 Information about how to request transcripts is available here.

 The three nationally recognized assessments used to obtain a state-issued High School Equivalency credential in North Carolina are GED®, HiSET® and TASC.
-Applicants who have earned the HSE certificate in North Carolina need to have a transcript certifying high school equivalency sent to the Admissions Office.
+Applicants who have earned the HSE certificate in North Carolina need to have a transcript certifying high school equivalency sent to the Admissions and Records Office.
 Instructions to request these documents are located here.

 Requesting transcripts from prior colleges will vary depending on the institution.
 Go to the college’s website and follow the instructions to request a transcript or call the Registrar’s Office at the college for information.
 Transcripts submitted electronically through a secure service can be sent to firstname.lastname@example.org.
 Otherwise, transcripts can be mailed to our main campus address or hand delivered in a sealed envelope unopened by the student.